 My favorite non-electronic music is probably Sixpence None the Richer, along with Leigh Nash's solo projects.
 You might know them for their hit single "Kiss Me", but they have a lot of great songs that are even better!

-The Tetris: The Grand Master series are probably my overall favorite games of all time.
+Celeste and the Tetris: The Grand Master series are probably my overall favorite games of all time.
 Celeste is simply an amazing platformer, and TGM is a whole universe of learning and skill-curve that is immensely rewarding.

 That said, if I could recommend one and only one game for other people to play, it would be Journey.
-It is the most important game of our time.
+It is perhaps one of the most important games of our time.
 Monument Valley is the one mobile game I'd recommend in a similar manner.

 Some other games I like a lot (digging off the top of my head here) are Super Metroid, FEZ, Limbo, The Last of Us, Kirby Super Star, Super Smash Bros.
 Melee, Street Fighter III: 3rd Strike, Star Control 2, Beatmania IIDX, the Touhou series, Starcraft: Brood War, Crypt of the Necrodancer, Shovel Knight, Risk of Rain, To the Moon, Nidhogg, Serious Sam, and the entire "classic" Mega Man series.
 I'm sure I'm forgetting a whole lot here, but that's a good start...